Steps to Take For a Successful Wastewater Plant Installation

 7. Order the sewage treatment plant.
 This can take up to 4 weeks for delivery, depending on the make.

 8. Tell the local Building Regulations Officer about the dates for installation so he can inspect the install and pass it.

-9. Installation is completed, conforms to all the rules and regulations and has been signed off by the Building Inspector with building regs consent.
+9. Installation is completed, conforms to all the rules and regulations and has been signed off by the Building Inspector with building regulation consent.
 Treatment plant is commissioned for use by the installer.

-10. Take out a Maintenance Agreement with us.
+10. Take out a Sewage Treatment Plant Maintenance Agreement.

 If everything goes well, all the steps above could be performed in the space of 3 weeks.
 The process is not complicated and, provided the site conforms to the Environment Agency and Building Regulation requirements, you should have no problems installing the treatment plant.